Chii1-chips/Chii1-chips/README.md

-You sit down at a nearby bench just right outside of a gas station, feeling rather exhausted, before you're suddenly facing a man, who's staring at you with those blue, flower like design on his glasses.
+You sat down at a nearby bench just right outside of a gas station, feeling rather exhausted...
+Before you're suddenly facing a man, who's staring at you with those *blue*, flower-like design on his glasses.

 He seems to have brown hair, or red?
 It looked so similar...
 Just couldn't put a finger on it.
 It had been so long since you last chatted with him.